saifalomari99/UCSB_Embedded_Computing_Systems_Fall2025/Project_02/README.md

 # MicroBlaze_Stopwatch_7Segment_Controller

 This project implements a MicroBlaze based stopwatch that displays time on an 8 digit seven segment display and is controlled using five push buttons.
 A hardware timer interrupt generates a precise 1 ms tick, enabling accurate real time counting with start, stop, direction control, and reset functionality.
+It provides a practical example of real time embedded system design using FPGA based SoC architecture.

 ## Application Level Description